DKokh/MD-trajectory_analysis/examples/README.md

 Most steps included in the present examples are also demonstrated in the JN IFP_generation_examples_TRAJ.ipynb However, to analyze a large set of trajectories a simple python script is usually more useful.

-This example provide a template script that, after small adjastment, can be used to generate IFPs for
+This example provide a template script that, after small adjastment, can be used to generate IFPs for:
-    - a single MD trajectory
+    1. a single MD trajectory
-    - a set of MD trajectories.
+    2. a set of MD trajectories.
-    - a set of Equilibration MD trajectories and dissociation RAMD trajectries
+    3. a set of Equilibration MD trajectories and dissociation RAMD trajectries

 All steps are also included in IFP.py, that can be adjasted for a particualr task